ImmuniWeb Launches Free Website Security and PCI DSS Compliance Test

 - Check over 20 HTTP headers related to security, encryption or privacy for strong configurations in line with industry best practices, including ones from OWASP.

-- Assess Content Security Policy (CSP) to prevent some XSS and CSRF exploitation vectors, as well as variations of ransomware and Cryptojacking attacks.
+- Assess Content Security Policy (CSP) to prevent some XSS and CSRF exploitation vectors, and variations of ransomware and Cryptojacking attacks.

-Among almost 40 million public websites tested, only 9.74% contain up2date software, 2.07% satisfy the aforementioned PCI DSS requirements, and only 2.39% are protected with a WAF.
+So far, among almost 40 million public websites tested, only 9.74% contain up2date software, 2.07% satisfy the aforementioned PCI DSS requirements, and as few as 2.39% are protected with a WAF.

-Ilia Kolochenko, CEO and Founder or ImmuniWeb, says: "Our free community offering enables our company to maintain sustainable relations with the community, get valuable feedback and actionable data on the global state of application security.
-We are excited to see a steadily growing number of users, many of whom later become commercial customers for our ImmuniWeb AI offering."
+Ilia Kolochenko, CEO and Founder or ImmuniWeb, says: "Our free community offering enables us to maintain relations with the community, get valuable feedback and actionable data on the state of application security.
+We're excited to see a steadily growing number of users, many of whom later become our loyal clients."

-The website security test is now also integrated with the freemium ImmuniWeb Discovery offering based on OSINT technology for non-intrusive discovery of an organization's external attack surface.
-ImmuniWeb Discovery quickly builds a comprehensive inventory of an organization's external web, mobile and cloud assets, providing an ultimate asset visibility to organizations of all sizes.
+The website security test is also integrated with the freemium ImmuniWeb Discovery offering based on OSINT technology for non-intrusive discovery of an organization's external attack surface.
+ImmuniWeb Discovery quickly builds a comprehensive inventory of organization's external web, mobile and cloud assets, providing comprehensive asset visibility.

 About ImmuniWeb

-ImmuniWeb AI platform leverages its proprietary Multilayer Application Security Testing technology (DAST, IAST, SCA) for a rapid, DevSecOps-enabled and cost-effective application penetration testing via ImmuniWeb On-Demand, Continuous and MobileSuite offerings.
-ImmuniWeb is a recipient of many prestigious awards and industry recognitions including Gartner Cool Vendor, IDC Innovator and the winner of SC Awards Europe 2018 in the "Best Usage of AI/ML" category.
+ImmuniWeb AI platform leverages its proprietary Multilayer Application Security Testing technology for a rapid, DevSecOps-enabled and cost-effective application penetration testing via ImmuniWeb On-Demand, Continuous and MobileSuite offerings.
+ImmuniWeb is a recipient of many prestigious awards and industry recognitions including Gartner Cool Vendor, IDC Innovator and the winner of SC Awards Europe 2018 in "Best Usage of Machine Learning and AI" category.

 Contacts: